senzing-garage/knowledge-base/HOWTO/create-senzing-github-repository.md

 ## Populate repository with Community Artifacts

 1. On your workstation,
-    1. :pencil2: Substituting the repository name for `xxxx`,
+    1. :pencil2: Substituting the new repository name for `xxxx`,

         ```console
         git clone git@github.com:Senzing/xxxx.git